abraunegg/onedrive/docs/USAGE.md

 # disable_notifications = "false"
 ```

-### How to 'skip' certain files from syncing?
+### How to 'skip' files from syncing?
 There are two methods to achieve this:
 *   Utilise 'skip_file' to configure what files to skip.
 Refer to above for configuration advice.
 *   Utilise 'sync_list' to configure what files and directories to sync, and what should be exluded

-### How to 'rate limit' the application to control bandwidth consumed for upload & download operations
+### How to 'rate limit' the application to control bandwidth consumed for upload & download operations?
 To minimise the Internet bandwidth for upload and download operations, you can configure the 'rate_limit' option within the config file.

 Example valid values for this are as follows: